The mind can be a busy monkey. How to find peace amongst the chatter?

 With kindness and regular practice you can befriend the monkey mind and create new neural pathways that offer a greater capacity to access an inner source of peace, no matter where you are, who you are with or the stimulus you are presented with.

-It is this space or presence that we cultivate in the weekly mindfulness meditation practices and also, Wendy has recorded and uploaded many of the practices here in Soundcloud Then, when we have mountains to climb or valleys to traverse within the human story, our mindful presence can support and guide us.
+Wendy recorded many of the practices from the free online classes during the pandemic.
+You can find them in Soundcloud The more we cultivate our mindfulness practice, when we have mountains to climb or valleys to traverse within the human story, our mindful presence can support and guide us.

 Wendy is a qualified facilitator and practitioner of the Mindfulness Based Stress Reduction Program (MBSR)